-- It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - Loosen the axle nut and the brake caliper bolts. - 2.
-Lift the rear wheel off the ground according to the procedure on page 6-38.
+- It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - Loosen the axle nut and the brake caliper bolts.

-- 1. Brake caliper bolt (× 2) - Remove the axle nut and the brake caliper by removing the bolts. - 4.
+- 1. Bolt (\times 2) - 2.
+Rear brake caliper - 2.
+Lift the rear wheel off the ground according to the procedure on page 6-42. - Remove the axle nut, and then remove the brake caliper by removing the bolts. - 4.
 Loosen the locknut on each side of the swingarm. - 5.
-Turn the drive chain adjusting bolts fully in direction (a).

-Push the wheel forward, and then remove the drive chain from the rear sprocket.
+Turn the drive chain adjusting bolts fully in direction a. - Push the wheel forward, and then remove the drive chain from the rear sprocket.